sergeyklay/gstore/docs/installation.rst

    might be not as smooth.
 If you wish to check older versions or formal, tagged release, please switch to the relevant `tag <https://github.com/sergeyklay/gstore/tags>`_.

-Verify that now we have the current development version identifier with the ``.dev`` suffix, for example:
+Verify that now we have the current development version, for example:

 .. code-block:: bash